Chart in MS Excel (2016)

 3. Select the Commands tab.

-4. Choose the Charting from Categories list box.
+4. Choose the Charting from the Categories list box.

 5. Click an item in the Commands list and drag it to your Chart toolbar.